apache/incubator-baremaps/map/README.md

 ## Contributing

-As a lot remains to be done, contributions and feedbacks are welcome.
+As a lot of work remains to be done, contributions and feedbacks are welcome.